EU and Japan ink plan to bypass China's 'new Silk Road'

-Japanese Prime Minister Shinzo Abe and European Commission chief Jean-Claude Juncker inked the accord to coordinate infrastructure, transport and digital projects connecting Europe and Asia.
+Japanese Prime Minister Shinzo Abe and European Commission chief Jean-Claude Juncker inked the accord to coordinate infrastructure, transport and digital projects.

-The deal is part of the bloc's "Asia connectivity" strategy, launched last year amid growing international concerns about Beijing's vast "new Silk Road", which is building railways, roads and ports being built across the globe using billions of dollars in Chinese loans.
+The deal is part of the bloc's "Asia connectivity" strategy, launched last year amid growing international concerns about Beijing's vast "new Silk Road" of railways, roads and ports across the globe using billions of dollars in Chinese loans.

 The EU-Japan agreement repeatedly stresses the importance of projects being sustainable both environmentally and fiscally -- a veiled swipe at the Belt and Road scheme, which critics say saddles countries with vast debts to Chinese companies that they cannot repay.

-"Connectivity must be sustainable in financial terms -- we must bequeath to the next generation a more interconnected world, a cleaner environment and not mountains of debt," Juncker said in a speech before the signing ceremony.
+"Connectivity must be sustainable in financial terms -- we must bequeath to the next generation a more interconnected world, a cleaner environment and not mountains of debt," Juncker said before the signing ceremony.

 "It's also a question of creating interconnections between all countries in the world and not merely dependence on one country."